dashnowlab/lab-website/team/index.md

   - A CV including referees
 - **Students**
   - Current CU students: we are open to rotation requests from PhD and MD/PhD students.
-  - Future CU students should apply through one of the graduate programs described below.
+  - Future CU graduate research students should apply through one of the graduate programs described below.
 Please reach out if you are applying with the goal of joining our lab specifically.
+  - Part-time or summer positions may be available for students in coursework programs.

 For all other positions, please reach out to Harriet Dashnow to discuss options.